clot09/mongodb_monitor/README.md

 a shell to monitor mongodb replicaset status

-1.first create a database in mysql that including the mongodb info
+# first create a database in mysql that including the mongodb info
 ```sql
 CREATE TABLE `serverlist` (
   `SerID` int(11) NOT NULL COMMENT '服务器ID，唯一标示'